 This guidance is provided for expenses charged to sponsored programs and for determining the reasonableness, allocability, and allowability of costs.

 This guidance is provided for the payment of incentives to human subjects participating in research projects, and to determine when the gathering of research participant tax information is required.

 Meals on Federally (or Federal Flow-Down) Sponsored Projects

 This guidance is provide for meals charged to sponsored projects and for determining reasonableness, allocability and allowability of costs.

 This guidance is to define participant support costs and to provide information regarding this budget element.

 This guidance is provided for faculty who choose to devote effort and receive compensation from sponsored projects during the summer or as supplemental pay.

 Cost Principles and Policies

-Award budgets, sponsor terms and conditions, and OMB Circular A-21 Cost Principles for Educational Institutions, provide direction to those managing an award when determining allowable cost allocations to an award.
+Award budgets, sponsor terms and conditions, OMB Circular A-21 Cost Principles for Educational Institutions and Uniform Guidance, provide direction to those managing an award when determining allowable cost allocations to an award.
 Costs are allowable if (1) they are reasonable, (2) they are allocable and provide a fair benefit to the project objectives, and (3) there is consistent cost allocation throughout the University.
 Costs are allocable to a project if the goods or services involved are chargeable or assignable to the project in accordance with relative benefits received.